 This is a single module qualification as a 10 credit, level 8 certificate.

 Are there opportunities for further study?

-Students who partake in this course may be interested in going on to our Certificate in Art, Psyche and the Creative Imagination (Level 9 Special Purpose Award).
+Students who complete this certificate may be interested in applying for our MA in Art, Psyche and the Creative Imagination (Level 9, part time over 3 years).

-Jungian Psychology and Art Therapy trainers include Benig Mauger, Aileen Young, Steve Myers, Marian Dunlea, Carol Cunningham, Ursula Shields, Lyn Mather and Mathew Mather.
+Jungian Psychology and Art Therapy trainers include Benig Mauger, Aileen Young, Steve Myers, Carol Cunningham, Ursula Shields-Huemer, Jasbinder Garnermann, Julie Aldridge, Lyn Mather and Mathew Mather.

 This is a 12 day programme.
 Course days take place on 8 Fridays and 4 Saturdays.
 Start time is 9:30am and end time is 5pm on all days.
-The course is scheduled to run from the end of September 2020 to the beginning of May 2021.
+The course is scheduled to run from the end of September 2022 to the end of April 2023.

 Note: contact days may be transferred to fully online in the event of difficult circumstances (for example, due to the pandemic or extreme weather events).

 What will the time commitment be?

 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.